Rules, Administration, and Procedure — April 21, 2026

 Topics discussed

-Discussion regarding a one-year license agreement for a 700-square-foot enclosure near a building, involving a $500 annual fee and a $10,000 security deposit.
-Concerns were raised regarding resident parking availability.
+Discussion regarding a one-year license agreement for a 700-square-foot enclosure near a building, including terms for fees and security deposits.

 Controversy & dissent